oluseguncodess/learning-javascript/documentation.md

 - Rest operator: `...variable` - Converts arguments into an array.
 - Spread operator: `[...variable]` - Expands elements of an array.
 - new operator: `new` - creates a new object usinf a constructor function.
+- instanceof: - checks if something is an instance of something

 ## Javascript properties